Code-Institute-Submissions/ms1-travelsweden/README.md

 | Tour list partly off page in the dropdown menu on smaller mobile devices  | Amended the padding and margin values enough to solve on most mobile devices, but still an issue an smaller the ones.   |
 | Carbon Footprint iframe too large for mobile devices | Edited as much as possible to make it fit, but still unsure on best way to edit this.  |
 | Submitting enquiry on modal forms does not actually submit itinerary  | Fix with JS, but currently outside the scope of this project. |
+| Links on Carbon Footprint iframe not opening in other tab | Not sure how to fix the iframe on this one!

+## Further Testing

+- The website has been tested on various desktop browsers such as Google Chrome, Firefox and Safari.
+- It has also been viewed on many mobile devices such as Samsung S10, iPhone7, iPhone8 and Huawei.
+- Each link has been tested across the site to ensure everything was linked correctly.
+- Friends and family members were also asked for advice, in addition to the Code Institute Peer Review Slack group.